 - In step 3 the holdings within each area class were sorted by number of crops and load before drawing the sample.

 Data for the survey of pesticide usage on arable crops was collected electronically to the person who according to the application for production subsidies was holder of the holding.
-The questionnaire was sent to the respondents in January.
+The questionnaire was sent to the respondents in March of the following year.
 Two reminders were sent.

 The questionnaires were edited with aid of a computerized error-detection program.
 Data from applications for agricultural production subsidies were used during the control.

 Concerning the survey of pesticide usage on arable crops the holdings in the population and in the sample were stratified by agricultural area in use (4 classes) and area of the surveyed crop (4 classes).
 The estimated weights had to give the correct number of holdings by agricultural area in use and by area of the surveyed crop.
 Furthermore, the weights had to give the correct area of the surveyed crops by the same stratification.